uriegel/WebWindowNetCore/README.md

     .Url("https://google.de")
     .Run();
 ```
-Now the wep app is doing something, it is displaying Google's home page!
+Now the web app is doing something, it is displaying Google's home page!

 You can use ```http(s)://``` scheme, ```file://``` scheme, and custom resource scheme ```res://```.